hackeryarn/blog/content/post/universally-testable-dependencies.md

 At the most basic level, you need DI to avoid testing your dependencies.
 Not testing dependencies is a good idea for two reasons:

 Your dependencies should already be tested.
-This applies to both external dependencies and dependencies from your own project.
-If an external dependency doesn't have good testing, you probably shouldn't be using it or you could help them and add some tests!
+This applies to dependencies external and from your own project.
+If an external dependency doesn't have good testing, you probably shouldn't be using it or you should help them and add some tests!

 Dependencies can do too much for a test.
 Since dependencies exist outside of your module's control, they can do things that your module shouldn't have to